brownwa/auto-prompt/README.md

   **NOTE:** In most generative AI prompts, these components are commonly written in separate lines, for human readability

 * The second row describes the purpose of each prompt component
-* The last row gives an example of each prompt component, taken from the included prompt training data, [pharmaceutical_prompts.csv](./pharmaceutical_prompts.csv)
+* The last row gives an example of each prompt component, taken from the included example prompts in [pharmaceutical_prompts.csv](./pharmaceutical_prompts.csv)

 |Request|Key|Formats|Framing|Shots|